 About Google Cloud Blog

 As the name suggests, Google Cloud Blog is the platform used by Google for presenting newly launched features and announcements for the Google Cloud Platform (GCP), a very cool suite of cloud computing services.
-One day I was announced that I’ve got a grant for this blog platform and I thought it was a good opportunity for me to improve my skills while having a little bit of fun.
+One day, I was announced that I’ve got a grant for this blog platform and I thought it was a good opportunity for me to improve my skills.

-I started to interact with the web application and follow my usual reconnaissance steps while also trying to understand which are the main features of the web application and how does it process the data which comes from the end-user.
-After crawling and inspecting the existent web pages I realized that the application was designed more like a read-only website, rather than one which process input-data coming from the user.
-I started to look for implemented functionalities, but I couldn’t find anything else accessible except the Search feature.
-Bruteforcing existent files and folders didn’t give any useful result and for that moment I felt like I was stuck and as I didn’t have many ideas.
+I started to interact with the web application.
+I followed my usual reconnaissance steps while also trying to understand which are the main features of the web application and how does it process the data which comes from the end-user.
+After crawling and inspecting the existent web pages, I realized that the application was designed more like a read-only website rather than one which processes input-data coming from the user.

 Breaking the ice

 As the number of lines of code was about ~29k, it wasn’t very efficient to take every line one by one, so I started to look for variables and functions which may be responsible for handling user-input data like “query”, “queryParams”, “URL” etc. This was the way I found the following line:

 What this function did was to construct a URL (variable t) and load JSON pre-formatted code from that link.
 That code was then parsed and the whole page changed, as it was configured in the JSON file retrieved.
 From what I understood, this functionality was used by the Google engineers to see a live preview on the production GoogleCloud Blog website of the code changes they made internally.